10 Things to Do on Taveuni for Foodies© FijiPocketGuide.com

 10 Things to Do on Taveuni for Foodies

-Food Activities on Taveuni
+The Top Food Activities on Taveuni

-1. Learn How to Cook Fijian Food in a Cooking Lesson or Demonstration
+2. Learn How to Cook Fijian Food in a Cooking Lesson or Demonstration

 Fijians are proud to share their food with visitors, so it’s pretty easy to find a cooking class on Taveuni.
-Watch the chefs work their magic at the Matangi Private Island Resort where you’ll get to sample divine prawn curry in freshly-squeezed coconut milk, roti flatbread and condiments made with local tropical fruit.
+Watch the chefs work their magic at the Matangi Private Island Resort, where you’ll get to sample divine prawn curry in freshly squeezed coconut milk, roti flatbread and condiments made with local tropical fruit.
 At Taveuni Palms Resort, you have the opportunity to take part in a complimentary cooking class with your own personal chef during your stay at this five-star resort.
-Finally, those staying five nights or more at the Coconut Grove Beachfront Cottages will receive a complimentary cooking class with the staff, that just happen to run one of the most popular restaurants on the island – see in our Guide to the Best Eats & Restaurants on Taveuni.
+Finally, those staying five nights or more at the Coconut Grove Beachfront Cottages will receive a complimentary cooking class with the staff, who just happen to run one of the most popular restaurants on the island – see in our Guide to the Best Eats & Restaurants on Taveuni.

 foodie-activities-on-taveuni© FijiPocketGuide.com

-2. Discover Natural Medicinal Remedies in a Medicine Walking Tour
+3. Discover Natural Medicinal Remedies in a Medicine Walking Tour

 food-activities-on-taveuni© FijiPocketGuide.com

-3. Join in on a Kava Ceremony
+4. Join in on a Kava Ceremony

 4. Learn All the Uses for Coconuts in a Coconut Show